Clooos/Home-Assistant-Mobile-First/README.md

       navigation_path: /lovelace/volets
 ```

-11. Now add the following lines to your new view, this should look like this:
+11. Now add the following lines to your new view  (take a look at the commented lines), this should look like this:

 ```
   - theme: noctis